JamesLMilner/Loxo/README.md

 intuitive endpoints that make dealing with geographic data easy.

 ## How does it work?
+Loxo has an upload page (loxo/upload) that lets users to ingest their data into Loxo.
 Lets say we ingest a geojson file called cupcakes.geojson which contains a selection of point data representing cupcakes shops in Portland.
 We can do a variety of operations to access that data in different manners.

 Return the GeoJSON as is: